7 Essential Telemarketing Skills

 You show interest in the person on the other end of the line by asking relevant questions at the right time.
 If you build good rapport, you enhance your chances of success by facilitating the conversation around the topic of most interest to the buyer.
 If your solution isn’t right for them, say so.
 If you can, recommend other solutions.
 Telemarketing isn’t always the best solution for everyone that phones GSA.
 If that’s the case, I may recommend other routes to market and provide names of others that might be able to help.
 That way you act as a facilitator.
 But don’t forget to keep the door open for future opportunities.

 4. Be a Listener more than a Talker

-No one likes to be sold to or talked at.
-A telemarketing call should be dialogue not a monologue, presentation or pitch.
+No one likes to be sold to or talked to.
+A telemarketing call should be a dialogue, not a monologue, presentation, or pitch.
 If you ask good questions and are interested in the other person, you are probably someone that can stop and listen and shut up at the right time during the conversation.
-Conversation flow should ideally be no less that 50:50.
-But, all too often, it’s 90% sales person and 10% prospect.
+Conversation flow should ideally be no less than 50:50.
+But, all too often, it’s 90% salesperson and 10% prospect.
 Listening is a key people skill and one many telemarketers need to learn.

 5. Be Resilient